 The real-life White home is now off-limits for Breaking Bad fanatics

 The real-life home where Breaking Bad was filmed has a much less controversial and eventful history.
-Joanne Quintana and her mother were living a quiet life at their Albuquerque home, until they agreed to rent it out to the AMC film crew in 2008.
+Joanne Quintana — the owner of the iconic house — and her mother were living a quiet life at their Albuquerque home, until they agreed to rent it out to the AMC film crew in 2008.
 They moved out for the duration of the show to allow the crew to do their thing, a move that they surely regret now.

 Installing that fence was probably the best idea, as people continue to discover Breaking Bad, especially since the show is available on Netflix in full.
 The show’s popularity is also boosted by its successful spin-off Better Call Saul, which revolves around Walter and Jesse’s ‘criminal’ lawyer Saul Goodman.
 The show has reached its fifth season already, and it’s a worthy successor to the original show.